Tips on replanting, watering and diseases to avoid getting pricked

 The most popular indoor types of cacti: mammillaria, astrophytum, epiphyllum echinopsis, rebutia.

-RBC Life has compiled detailed instructions on care for cacti.
+RBC Life has compiled detailed instructions on how to care for cacti.

 Caring for a cactus at home